 I have received many questions about the use of niacinamide and vitamin C in the same beauty routine.
 In general, there is a widespread belief that the two ingredients are incompatible, although there is no evidence to support that assumption.
 The idea behind that belief is that vitamin C creates an acidic environment in which niacinamide can be transformed into nicotinic acid and possibly irritate the skin.
 However, for this to happen, niacinamide should be exposed to a very high temperature for a very long period of time (something that does not really happen).
 In summary: yes you can use niacinamide and vitamin C in the same routine.

 I want to finish this section by mentioning certain ingredients that are not incompatible with vitamin C, but improve its effectiveness.
 Among them we find vitamin E (which normally appears among the ingredients as tocopherol), which acts as an antioxidant.
 When vitamin C and E are used together, they mutually enhance their results, so it is worth adding to your beauty routine a product like this Klairs Freshly Juiced Vitamin E Mask, which you can find on Wishtrend. .
 The same goes for resveratrol and ferulic acid, which when combined with vitamin C provide an even better result.
-If you want, you can try combining your vitamin C serum with The Ordinary Resveratrol 3% + Ferulic Acid 3%, which you can find on DECIEM, Beauty Bay (UK), on Mankind (US & Canada) and on The Hut (US & Canada)..
+If you want, you can try combining your vitamin C serum with The Ordinary Resveratrol 3% + Ferulic Acid 3%, which you can find on DECIEM, on Beauty Bay, on Mankind and on The Hut..

 4. HOW TO CHOOSE THE BEST PRODUCT WITH VITAMIN C?